 David Ronis has sustained a rich and diverse career as a director, teacher, singer, actor, and administrator for over 25 years.

 - In August, 2016, after serving as its Interim Director of Opera for two years, David Ronis will become the inaugural Karen K. Bishop Director of Opera at University of Wisconsin-Madison.
-During this year, he will be on leave from the Aaron Copland School of Music, Queens College, City University of New York, where he has been the Director of the award winning Queens College Opera Studio and from Hofstra University, where he teaches voice.
+He will continue his leave from the Aaron Copland School of Music, Queens College, City University of New York, where he has been the Director of the award winning Queens College Opera Studio and from Hofstra University, where he has taught voice and diction.

 - A frequent master classes and workshop presenter, David also coaches singers on acting and audition skills.